Libya's Tripoli-based government and rival parliament take steps to end hostilities | International

 The state-run National Oil Corporation (NOC) said it backed that proposal, but military forces should be withdrawn from oil facilities before any resumption of exports.
 Distribution of oil revenue has been a key source of tension between the two sides.
 The acting U.N. envoy to Libya, Stephanie Williams, said she "warmly welcomed the points of agreement" in the statements by Sarraj and Saleh, including calls for resuming oil production.

-The U.N. has been coordinating international efforts for military, political and economic deals in Libya following an international summit in January in Berlin.
+U.N. spokesman Stephane Dujarric said Secretary-General Antonio Guterres "hopes the calls for a ceasefire will be respected immediately by armed forces from both sides."
+The United Nations has been coordinating international efforts for military, political and economic deals in Libya following an international summit in January in Berlin.